 - 1 tablespoon poppy seeds or rolled oats for sprinkling

 - The day before baking, prepare the soaker.
 In a small bowl, combine the cornmeal, rolled oats, and wheat bran.
 Pour the 1/4 cup water over the top of the grains, stir, and cover the bowl with plastic wrap.
 Let the soaker sit overnight at room temperature.

 - In a small bowl, combine the warm water and yeast.
 Let stand until yeast is foamy, about 5 minutes.
 (If the yeast does not foam, it did not activate properly and this step will need to be repeated.)

 - If using a stand mixer, switch to your dough hook.
-If making by hand, turn dough out on a lightly floured surface.
-On medium-low speed (or by hand) knead the bread for 6 minutes.
+If making by hand, turn the dough out on a lightly floured surface.
+Knead the bread at a medium-low speed for 6 minutes.
 If using a dough hook, turn the dough out onto a lightly floured surface.
 Finish kneading by hand for an additional 2-4 minutes, until dough is smooth and tacky, but no longer sticky, adding a bit of extra flour as needed.
 (Total knead time will be 8-10 minutes).

 - Lightly grease an 8 x 4-inch loaf pan.
 Dump the dough out onto a lightly floured surface and pat it into a rectangle that is about 6-inches wide and 10-inches long.
 Press out any large bubbles.